995qa/tf2ft-rebase/README.md

 [AK47](https://gamebanana.com/mods/197796)

 I used the model and textures to make the AK.

+## Other credits are in-game, which ill add soon.

 ## License
 The SDK is licensed to users on a non-commercial basis under the [SOURCE 1 SDK LICENSE](LICENSE), which is contained in the [LICENSE](LICENSE) file in the root of the repository.